 COMMUNITY OUTCOMES HOW OUR ACTIVITY CONTRIBUTES TO THE COMMUNITY OUTCOME Our region is supported by an innovative and sustainable economy.
-Council has approved the construction of a retail commercial property on Council land at Mapua.
+Running a viable and economically sustainable model ensures development and growth opportunities are paid for by users, not the ratepayers.
+Facilities are able to be maintained and levels of service gradually improved through a consistent reinvestment strategy based on community use.
+Our infrastructure is efficient, cost effective and meets current and future needs.
+Campgrounds provide the users with a variety of facilities to choose from at an affordable price level while also looking towards future needs of a changing market.
+There are changing community expectations around campground facilities.
+Our Council provides leadership and fosters partnerships, a regional perspective and community Open and good dialogue with operators of Council facilities fosters strong relationships with common ground.
+Council receives constant feedback and recommendations from operators regarding trends and issues which achieves strong buy in by lessees.
+Our communities are healthy, safe, resilient and inclusive.
+The campground industry is heavily regulated by public health authorities.
+This is achieved through operating and complying with increasing legislative and health and safety standards.
+COMMERCIAL PROPERTY COMMUNITY OUTCOMES HOW OUR ACTIVITY CONTRIBUTES TO THE COMMUNITY OUTCOME Our region is supported by an innovative and sustainable economy.
+Council has approved the construction of a retail commercial property on council land at Mapua.
 This will support the increased economic activity Council has seen in this area over recent years.
 Financial analysis shows a sound return on investment can be expected.
 Other commercial property holdings provide an income stream to Council to reduce its reliance on rates and adds to the critical mass already achieved on this site.
-Council continues to manage commercial properties at Mapua, Fittal Street, Queen Street (Richmond) and Port Motueka.
+Council continues to manage commercial properties at Mapua, Fittal Street, Queen Street and Port Motueka.
 Our infrastructure is efficient, cost effective and meets current and future needs.
 Assets must meet current and future needs reflected in both commercial performance and viability and, where appropriate, community benefits.
-The primary focus of all commercial assets is financial viability.
+The primary focus of all commercial assets is the financial viability.
 Our Council provides leadership and fosters partnerships, a regional perspective and community engagement.
-Council established the Mapua Advisory Group as a means of engaging with the community on Council activities in the Mapua Wharf precinct.
+Council established the Mapua Advisory Group as a means of engaging with the community on council activities in the Mapua Wharf precinct.
 Our communities have access to a range of social, educational and recreational facilities and activities.
-Evidenced by use of the Mapua Wharf precinct for a range of educational and recreational activities e.g. sea scouts, boat club, fishing and boat ramp for fishing and recreational craft.
+Evidenced by use of the Mapua precinct for a range of educational and recreational activities e.g. sea scouts, boat club, fishing and boat ramp for fishing and recreational craft.